JavaForth.jar |

 The Java terminal interface is line based and does not support single key

-must read a whole line from the
+entry.
+Thus the word KEY must read a whole line from the

 terminal, which must be terminated with the <return> or